TaskSculpta - A Windows task action automation tool with a difference.

 Feedback on TaskSculpta

-This is the beta version of this new tool so expect bugs.
+This is a new tool release 6th Dec 2025.
 If you do get an unexpected error message then contact me and I'll try and fix it as soon as possible.
 I also have lots of new features planned for this tool so if you would like to see a particular feature let me know so that I can prioritize it, if it's already on my list.

 As TaskSculpta is a new tool I would appreciate feedback.
 Let me know if you get any unexpected errors or a feature doesn't work correctly.
 I've got lots of new task actions in progress for TaskSculpta so it would be good to here what kind of things would be useful.
 Just send an email.
 Contact